limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

 And the last required part is a `wrapPages` function, which converts `[(PageNumber, Identifier)]` into `Compiler [Item (String, String)]`.
-Let's start with a helper function to convert single list item into `Compiler (Item (String, String))`.
+Let's start with a helper function to convert a single list item into `Compiler (Item (String, String))`.

 ```Haskell